monk-io/docs/docs/improve/k8s-migrate.md

             - containerPort: 80
 ```

-We need something similar in Monk to run the application component.
+We need something similar in MonkOS to run the application component.
 Lets define our [runnable](monkscript/yaml/runnables/) and put that information in.
 It will look like this:

 ```yaml title="Monk"
 namespace: /yelb